palashgupta94/my_fullstack_app/README.md

-# My Fullstack App (Kubernetes Ready ✅)
+# My Fullstack App (Kubernetes and AWS Ready)

 A full-stack web application built with:

-- ✅ Flask backend (Python)
+- Flask backend (Python)
-- ✅ Angular frontend
+- Angular frontend
-- ✅ MongoDB (Local or Atlas) with fallback to JSON
+- MongoDB (Local or Atlas) with fallback to JSON
-- ✅ Docker and Kubernetes deployment support
+- Docker and Kubernetes deployment support
-- ✅ NGINX for frontend routing
+- NGINX for frontend routing

 ---